 Salesforce is not new to generative AI.
 Our research team has been working on large language models for several years and pioneered prompt engineering in 2018.
-I’ve been leading Service Cloud, our portfolio of customer service technologies, and we have a tremendous foundation of AI expertise to build on.
-Salesforce has more than 1,500 machine learning engineers and data scientists across the company, and AI infused into every product, delivering over a trillion AI predictions every week for our customers.
+I’ve been leading Service Cloud, our portfolio of customer service technologies, and we started building and prototyping AI-generated chat responses on OpenAI’s APIs 18 months ago.
+We have a tremendous foundation of AI expertise to build on, including 1,500 machine learning engineers and data scientists across the company, and AI infused into every Salesforce product, delivering over a trillion AI predictions every week for our customers.

 We have a tremendous foundation of AI expertise to build on, including 1,500 machine learning engineers and data scientists across the company, and AI infused into every Salesforce product, delivering over a trillion AI predictions every week for our customers.Clara shih, CEo, salesforce ai